EYBlockchain/nightfall_3/doc/mpc.md

 At Nightfall, we use Multiparty Computation to generate the trusted setup for the circuits.
 This ensures all circuits are safe and trustless.

-The MPC envolves two phases:
+The MPC involves two phases:

 - Phase 1, common to all circuits.
-We use we use the Perpetual Powers of Tau (PPOT) ceremony since it ensures that if at least one participant of the ceremony is honest, then the result is forcibly trustablke.
+We use the Perpetual Powers of Tau (PPOT) ceremony since it ensures that if at least one participant of the ceremony is honest, then the result is forcibly trustable.
 - Phase 2, which is circuit-specific and needs to be generated upon deployment.